Last updated on November 5th, 2021 at 07:14 pm

 The future will be green or not at all.
 Sustainability is now or never.
 It will help later generations, your kids, grandkids and more.
 What’s more, Gen Z and millennials are demanding sustainable practices and are willing to pay more if it is sustainable.

 A designer can help a client to balance between eco-friendly practices and budget.
 Many companies have eco-friendly options that cost about the same as their counterparts.
+The green industry isn’t the only industry going eco-friendly.
 Evaluate your needs as best you can so you are not overprinting, overproducing what you may end up throwing away.

 Green graphic design is a start.
 Talk to printers and vendors.
 Do web research.
 Talk to designers.
 Start asking questions on how we can do better.
 Remember that sustainability is a journey, and no one has to be perfect about it.
 You can think out of the box to create something unique, engaging and sustainable.
 Get people talking because of your unique approach to branding and marketing.